The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading exponentiation: an appetizer

 Of course, the quantitative study of such a regime is out of reach both by analytic and by numerical relativity methods.
 Amusingly, however, some non trivial results can be obtained in the strictly massless case as first pointed out by Penrose \cite{PenroseUnpublished} for the axisymmetric situation ($b=0$).
 The basic simplifying feature of massless collisions is that, by causality, nothing happens before the two front waves (at $u=0$ and $v=0$) meet at $t=0$.
 In other words, a simple linear superposition of two AS shock waves of the form \eqref{eq:AS} exactly satisfies Einstein's equations for $t < 0$.

 The idea of Penrose, later extended to $b \ne 0$ by Eardley and Giddings \cite{Eardley:2002re}, is to check whether or not a marginally trapped closed surface (MTCS)\footnote{A (marginally) closed trapped surface is, loosely speaking, a closed surface whose future directed light cone is (marginally) inside the surface itself.
 More precisely, it may be defined as a $(D-2)$-dimensional closed surface whose outer normals have zero ``convergence'' (or ``expansion'').} can be constructed using the exact, known geometry at $t \rightarrow 0^{-}$.
-If the answer is yes then we know from general theorems that such a surface evolves later into the horizon of a black hole whose mass will be bound from below by the area of the initial surface.
+If the answer were positive, then we would conclude from general theorems that such a surface evolves later into the horizon of a black hole whose mass is bounded from below by the area of the initial surface.
 Unfortunately, the opposite statement cannot be claimed to be true: even if one can prove that at $t=0$ there is no MTCS, one cannot exclude that one such surface is formed at some later time $t >0$.
 A fortiori, only a lower limit on the mass of the future black hole (and therefore an upper limit on the total energy reaching future null infinity) can be given.

 In his work \cite{PenroseUnpublished}, Penrose found that, at $b=0$, a MTCS can be easily constructed and, from the value of its area, he concluded that at least a fraction $\frac{1}{\sqrt{2}}$ of the total incoming energy goes into forming a black hole.
 Eardley and Giddings, instead, managed to construct a MTCS (in $D=4$) for $b < \gamma_\text{EG} G \sqrt{s}$ with $\gamma_{\text{EG}}\simeq 1.61$, meaning that the critical ratio for collapse $(\frac{G \sqrt{s}}{b})_\text{cr} \le1/\gamma_{\text{EG}} \simeq 0.62$.